dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

 If you do not store your credentials in the nuget.config file and instead retrieve them in some manner through a build process, you can use this environment variable with multi-stage build pattern.
 This pattern involves using the [`ARG` instruction](https://docs.docker.com/engine/reference/builder/#arg) to pass in the NuGet feed credentials to a `docker build` command.
 Care must be taken here to ensure that the `ARG` instructions are only used for intermediate stages and never the final stage to avoid the leaking the credentials in the final image.

 Even though using a multi-stage build is a good technique to help avoid exposing credentials in the final image, it should be known that the intermediate layers produced by the build can still expose those secrets locally on the Docker host machine.
-Read [Protecting Secrets when Building Docker Images](protecting-secrets.md) for more info.

 For this pattern, we're going to rely on a `nuget.config` file that makes use of NuGet's support for [environment variables](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#using-environment-variables):